vijayanajay/nseviz/docs/tasks.md

 - Automated contract tests for /api/heatmap-data now cover all query param edge cases (empty, repeated, unknown, long, whitespace, invalid-type).
 - Backend now rejects repeated critical params with structured 400 JSON error.
 - All tests pass (58/58).
 Backend contract is robust and ready for frontend handover.

+## [2025-04-25] Backend Code Refactor for Clarity & Maintainability
+- All backend code (`app/routes.py`, `app/__init__.py`) now includes comprehensive docstrings, type hints, and clarifying inline comments.
+- All public functions, Flask handlers, and helpers are fully documented and typed.
+- Code is now easier to read, maintain, and extend, in line with project and TDD principles.
+- No implementation logic was changed; only documentation, typing, and comments were added.

 ---